Sudo Command in Linux/Unix

 In Windows, if you had to copy files from another user “document’s folder, you would just switch users, log in to the other account and finish the work, then log back into the original account.

 But how do you do the same in Linux?
-We make use of the -u option like an example below.
+We make use of the -u option like the example below.

 root@shell# sudo -u otherusername (command)